 However, pretty much immediately after Hickman's run ended and Matt Fraction's run began, he reverted to his entire character being "the kid" of the group.
 It didn't help that Valeria also became that kind of character, drawing attention to it.

 None of the Marvel Scrappies above, however, compare with reporter Sally "YouTube is more important than personal liberties" Floyd.
 Yes, she actually expressed that viewpoint, and what's more Word of God says the reader was supposed to agree with it.
 There is even a list for the Top Ten Reasons to hate Sally Floyd◊.
-Paul Jenkins seems to have a flair for creating these, actually, as he's also coughed up the ridiculous and biology-defyingSpider-Man villain The Queen (later Rescued from the Scrappy Heap by Dan Slott) and everyone's favorite Invincible Hero, The Sentry (though, to be fair, the Scrappification of this character only came into full when other writers began using him; Jenkins has nobody to blame but himself for the disastrous Fallen Sun, however).
+Paul Jenkins seems to have a flair for creating these, actually, as he's also coughed up the ridiculous and biology-defyingSpider-Man villain The Queen and everyone's favorite Invincible Hero, The Sentry (though, to be fair, the Scrappification of this character only came into full when other writers began using him; Jenkins has nobody to blame but himself for the disastrous Fallen Sun, however).